Da-vi-de/Da-vi-de/README.md

 # Hi there 👋 I'm Davide!

 <!--Introduction -->
-I love :heart: giving life to User Interfaces and i desire to become a professional **Frontend Developer**.
+I love :heart: giving life to User Interfaces and i desire to become a professional **Front-End Developer**.
 I like to:
 - Absorb knowledge 🧠
 - Gain experience by practicing :muscle: